eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![Build Success](./images/remoteeclipse/buildSuccess.png)

-The `myFirstNodeProject` project on `CloudName1` cluster is now running and ready.
+The `myFirstNodeProject` project on the `CloudName1` cluster is now running and ready.

 ## Next Steps